 - The role of water in the garden.

 All divine religions believe a human is exiled from paradise.
 And all promise to return there again.
 Belief in paradise exists in all religions.
 The Egyptians, Chinese, and Japanese believe that the soul of a human returns to Paradise in a new form.
 In Islamic thought, one can enter paradise after death.
 For this reason, in various parts of the Quran, Muslims are promised paradise.
 Thus, Iranians have imagined paradise in different parts of their lives.
 The tile work of mosques, Miniatures paintings, the designs of the carpet, and most famous of them their gardens.

 The presence and role of the garden in desert areas

 Plants and trees have been respected by Iranians in the past.
 Also, water is one of the most important factors in the formation of Iranian gardens.
 The combination of these two important elements in each part of this land has created a beautiful paradise for the people of that area.

 In Iranian gardens, water streams are usually laid in the middle of the garden, and various types of trees are planted around them.
 This kind of design presents centrality and unity in the Iranian garden.

 Water is one of the most important elements of desert life

 |Ferdows Garden, Tehran|

 Geometric shapes have special credit in the architecture of Iranian gardens.
 The square shape was very important because it shows the distances between the garden components simply.
 All the spaces are independent and distinctive in Iranian garden architecture and are in use.
 They used tall trees to create shadows.
 There were various flowers in the space between the trees.
-These flowers use for the preparation of various materials such as perfume, food, or other things.
+These flowers are used for the preparation of various materials such as perfume, food, or other things.